mdc1314/OCRTOC_software_package/README.md

 # Enter the docker container
 bash tools/exec_container.sh
 ```

-When your host operating system restarts, the docker will not restart automatically.
-We also provide another script for you to restart the docker.
+Please note that the docker container will not restart automatically if your host operating system restarts.
+We also provide another script for you to restart the docker container.
 ```bash
 # Restart docker container
 bash tools/start_container.sh